• Skip to Content

 No Exams During Final Week of Classes.
 In-class final exams shall not be scheduled during the last week of classes.
 Take-home final exams shall not be released prior to start of finals weeks or due prior to finals weeks.
 Subjects to the provisions below for deferment of exams and the rules governing Incompletes, the due date for take-home exams, final projects, and seminar papers cannot be after the end of finals weeks.

 Exam Numbers.
 The Office of the University Registrar randomly selects and assigns official student examination numbers for students’ anonymity in the grading process.
-The Associate Dean for Academic Affairs notifies students when their numbers are available.
+Students are notified when their numbers are available.
 Anonymity of student examination numbers are protected throughout the examination and grading period.

 Exam Accommodation Requests.
-During the final examination period, any student who has three or more finals on consecutive days may request to move the third final to the next day (excluding the student's or instructor's observed Sabbath day or other religious holiday) on which he or she does not have a final scheduled.
+During the final examination period, any student who has three or more in person finals on consecutive days may request to adjust one of their consecutive exams to a day without a scheduled final (excluding the student's or instructor's observed Sabbath day, the weekend, or other religious holiday).
 The purpose of this rule is to prevent a student from having more than two consecutive days of law school finals.
-To obtain relief under this rule, a student must notify the Associate Dean for Academic Affairs before the specified deadline so that the exam can be rescheduled and the appropriate faculty member notified.
+To obtain relief under this rule, a student must notify the Academic Program Coordinator prior to the last week of in person classes so that the exam can be rescheduled and the appropriate faculty member notified.
+The readjustment of the final exams will be dependent on other timing variables and will be communicated directly to the student and professor.

 Completion of Examinations or Other Class-Wide Assignments.
 A student granted a deferment has a reasonable time after the emergency has dissipated to complete the examination or other assignment.
-A reasonable time is established by agreement of the Associate Dean for Academic Affairs and the faculty member.
+A reasonable time is established by agreement of the faculty member.

 Failure to Take Examination or Comply with Deadline.
 A student who fails to take an examination or comply with a deadline and who does not receive a deferment under this rule shall be penalized in whatever fashion the faculty member teaching the course deems appropriate.
 There is no responsibility on the part of any faculty member to accept or evaluate any work that is not done in a timely fashion unless relief has been granted pursuant to this rule.